ppikrorngarn/gitlab-ci-react-native-android/README.md

 # gitlab-ci-react-native-android
 This Docker image contains react-native and the Android SDK and most common packages necessary for building Android apps in a CI tool like GitLab CI.

-Whenever a new commit is pushed, a new image is automatically built on docker hub as (branch develop):
+Whenever a new commit is pushed, a new image is automatically built on docker hub as (branch master):

 simonsimya/gitlab-ci-react-native-android:latest